 The old “Tools don’t make you a good electrician” is still true.
 But the propper tools, especially a good multi tool for electricians, will make your life a lot easier.
 We’re sure you’d agree.
 That’s why we set out to compile this guide about a year and a half ago and we finally managed to pool all the data together and present them in a simple and straightforward way.

+We’ll look at both carry-ons and power tools.
 We hope you’ll find it useful.

 44 tools tested over 16 months by 6 electricians